The Eastern Arm of the Quilt Barn Trail

 Block: Moon Over Mountains

 Chosen because of the spectacular view from the farm site, where they can see Mt.
 Hood, Mt.
 Adams, Mt.
 St. Helens and Mt.
 Rainer.
 The block depicts the four season.
-(Visibility is someone limited, so be cautious at the corner)
+(Visibility is somewhat limited, so be cautious at the corner)

 6800 SW Straughhan Road, Hillsboro